-They’re sweet, and they keep the ice cream soft.
+Sugars: they’re sweet, and they keep the ice cream soft.
 If you’ve had homemade ice cream with the consistency of concrete, it’s because the level of solids—especially sugars—was too low.

 Are you adding flavor ingredients that have their own sugars?
 Like fruit, chocolate, gianduja, or liqueur?
 Calculate (or estimate) the amount of added sugar and reduce the sucrose by the same amount.

 With fruit, look up the actual composition of the fruit (it usually contains sucrose, fructose, glucose, and other sugars).
 You can compensate by reducing the glucose as well.
 We’ll discuss this in detail in a future post on fruit flavors.
+Or, as a shortcut, use calculated POD and PAC values for each fruit, and adjust the sugars to compensate.

 Honey is a useful sugar in some ice cream flavors.
 It behaves mostly like invert syrup (because it IS mostly invert syrup—around 75% by weight), and tastes rather strongly … of honey.
 Because it adds about 20% water to the recipe, and increases body, it’s generally not a good idea to substitute honey for all the sucrose.
 But up to 50% works fine.
 It can be interesting to experiment with some of the more exotic and intense honey varieties, like buckwheat, heather, and chestnut.
 You’ll probably want to use these honeys in moderation.
 Mild honeys like clover and alfalfa are most traditional.